 The Debtor is now paying its income taxes and real estate taxes when they become due.
 The Debtor did not owe any income taxes for the 2016 tax year and has been paying the Town of Raymond \$750 monthly toward the second half of its 2017 real estate tax obligations.
-The Debtor expects that the real estate taxes owed for the second half of 2017 will be paid in full by the time they are due in December.
+The Debtor has confirmed that the real estate taxes owed for 2017 will be paid in full when the Debtor makes its December payment.